Bistability: In biological and chemical systems

 where $x$ is the output, and $r$ is the parameter, acting as the input.

 Bistability can be modified to be more robust and to tolerate significant changes in concentrations of reactants, while still maintaining its "switch-like" character.
 Feedback on both the activator of a system and inhibitor make the system able to tolerate a wide range of concentrations.
 An example of this in cell biology is that activated CDK1 (Cyclin Dependent Kinase 1) activates its activator Cdc25 while at the same time inactivating its inactivator, Wee1, thus allowing for progression of a cell into mitosis.
 Without this double feedback, the system would still be bistable, but would not be able to tolerate such a wide range of concentrations.

 Bistability has also been described in the embryonic development of Drosophila melanogaster (the fruit fly).
 Examples are anterior-posterior and dorso-ventral axis formation and eye development.

 A prime example of bistability in biological systems is that of Sonic hedgehog (Shh), a secreted signaling molecule, which plays a critical role in development.
 Shh functions in diverse processes in development, including patterning limb bud tissue differentiation.
 The Shh signaling network behaves as a bistable switch, allowing the cell to abruptly switch states at precise Shh concentrations. gli1 and gli2 transcription is activated by Shh, and their gene products act as transcriptional activators for their own expression and for targets downstream of Shh signaling.
 Simultaneously, the Shh signaling network is controlled by a negative feedback loop wherein the Gli transcription factors activate the enhanced transcription of a repressor (Ptc).
 This signaling network illustrates the simultaneous positive and negative feedback loops whose exquisite sensitivity helps create a bistable switch.

 Bistability can only arise in biological and chemical systems if three necessary conditions are fulfilled: positive feedback, a mechanism to filter out small stimuli and a mechanism to prevent increase without bound.

 Bistable chemical systems have been studied extensively to analyze relaxation kinetics, non-equilibrium thermodynamics, stochastic resonance, as well as climate change.
 In bistable spatially extended systems the onset of local correlations and propagation of traveling waves have been analyzed.

 Bistability is often accompanied by hysteresis.
 On a population level, if many realisations of a bistable system are considered (e.g. many bistable cells (speciation)), one typically observes bimodal distributions.
 In an ensemble average over the population, the result may simply look like a smooth transition, thus showing the value of single-cell resolution.

 A specific type of instability is known as modehopping, which is bi-stability in the frequency space.
-Here trajectories can shoot between two stable limit cycles, and thus show similar characteristics as normal bi-stability when measured inside a Poincare section.
+Here trajectories can shoot between two stable limit cycles, and thus show similar characteristics as normal bi-stability when measured inside a Poincaré section.